B-UMMI/chewBBACA/README.md

 ## 5. Defining the cgMLST profile

-This function is to be used to clean a raw output file from an allele calling to a phyloviz readable file.
+This function is to be used to clean a raw output file from an allele calling to a PhyloViz readable file.
 Alleles that are only present locally (*alleles) will be replaced by a high allele number (e.g. 99999)

 Basic usage:

 `chewBBACA.py ExtractCgMLST -i rawDataToClean.tsv -o output_folders`

--i` raw output file from an allele calling
+`-i` raw output file from an allele calling

-`-o` output folder (created by the script if not existant yet)
+`-o` output folder (created by the script if not existent yet)

 `-r` (optional) list of genes to remove, one per line (e.g. the list of gene detected by ParalogPrunning.py)